 Impact: The entry of monthly stock numbers must be as accurate as possible to ensure that a relevant nutrient budget is produced.
 The numbers of animals entered per stock type and class has a direct effect on metabolisable energy and dry matter uptake, nutrient cycling, and ultimately, nutrient losses.
 NOTE: Section 2.1.3 below provides more detail on entering mob parameters.
-How would you li ke to enter your stock numbers?
-Recommendation: All monthly stock numbers should be entered using the selection specify based on specific stock numbers.
+How would you li ike to enter your stock numbers?
+Design and the state of the second se Recommendation: All monthly stock numbers should be entered using the selection specify based on specific stock numbers.
 Recommendation: